 Faculty Expertise

-Faculty members of College of Engineering and Computing Sciences have a breadth and depth of expertise, and many are pursuing research that provides breakthrough advances in their respective fields.
+Faculty members from the College of Engineering and Computing Sciences have a breadth and depth of expertise, and many are pursuing research that provides breakthrough advances in their respective fields.

 Professor, Electrical and Computer Engineering and Computer Science